Modifying School Work For Children With Special Needs

 Parts of Flowers

-Now before the actual pollination sheet, I had to do flower part’s names with her.
-I decided to do all the names in spite of being told that it’s better to do just two with her.
+Now before the actual pollination sheet, I had to do the flower part’s names with her.
+I decided to do all the names in spite of being told that it was better to do just two with her.
 This didn’t make sense because it order to be able to understand ‘pollination’ she would need to know all the parts of a flower.

 Here the trick was to not overwhelm her.
-So I decided on teaching her ‘two’ words at a time.
+So I decided to teach her ‘two’ words at a time.
 Look at this sheet

 See here.